duniter/duniter/doc/Protocol.md

 * A certification must be writable.
 * A certification must not be expired.
 * A certification's `PUBKEY_TO`'s last membership occurrence **must not** be in `Leavers`.
-* A certification's `PUBKEY_TO` must be a member **or** be in incoming block's `Joiners`.
+* A certification's `PUBKEY_TO` must be a member **or** be in the incoming block's `Joiners`.
 * A certification's signature must be valid over `PUBKEY_TO`'s self-certification, where signatory is `PUBKEY_FROM`.
-* Replayability: it cannot exist 2 *actives* certifications with the same `PUBKEY_FROM` and `PUBKEY_TO`.
+* Replayability: there cannot exist 2 *active* certifications with the same `PUBKEY_FROM` and `PUBKEY_TO`.
-* Chainability: a certification whose `PUBKEY_FROM` is the same than an existing certification in the blockchain can be written **only if** last certification written (incoming block excluded) is considered chainable.
+* Chainability: a certification whose `PUBKEY_FROM` is the same than an existing certification in the blockchain can be written **only if** the last written certification (incoming block excluded) is considered chainable.

 ##### MembersCount

-`MembersCount` field must be equal to last block's `MembersCount` plus incoming block's `Joiners` count, minus minus this block's `Excluded` count.
+`MembersCount` field must be equal to the last block's `MembersCount` plus the incoming block's `Joiners` count, minus this block's `Excluded` count.

 ##### Proof-of-Work

 To be valid, a block fingerprint (whole document + signature) must start with a specific number of zeros + a remaining mark character.
-Rules is the following, and **relative to a each particular member**:
+Rules are the following, and **each relative to a particular member**:

 ```
 PERSONAL_DIFF = MAX [ PoWMin ; PoWMin * FLOOR (percentRot * nbPreviousIssuers / (1 + nbBlocksSince)) ]